|II.||School of Nursing & Health Studies Core Requirements|

 Department of Professional Nursing Practice

-In addition to the requirements outlined in the Academic Regulations section of the Undergraduate Bulletin, students enrolled in the department much achieve a C (73) in each required science, health studies, and nursing courses in order to progress to the next level.
-Students must achieve a Pass in Colloquium (HEST 001).
-Students who do not receive a C (73.00) in these courses must repeat the course, including any applicable clinical component, and achieve a C or better in the course before they can qualify for progression to the next level.
+In addition to the requirements outlined in the Academic Regulations section of the Undergraduate Bulletin, students enrolled in the department much achieve a C in each required science, health studies, and nursing courses in order to progress to the next level.
+Students must achieve a Pass in HEST 001.
+Students who do not receive a C in these courses must repeat the course, including any applicable clinical component, and achieve a C or better in the course before they can qualify for progression to the next level.
 Students who do not achieve the minimum passing grade may be placed on academic probation and/or suspended.

 In most cases, failure in these courses delays graduation by up to one academic year.
-Students who fail to achieve the minimum passing grade (i.e., who receive a 72.99 C- or below) in two different clinical, nursing or science courses, or who fail (72.99 C- or below) the same nursing or science course twice, will be permanently dismissed from the Department, and may be dismissed from the School of Nursing & Health Studies.
+Students who fail to achieve the minimum passing grade of C in two different clinical nursing or science courses, or who fail (below C) the same nursing or science course twice, will be permanently dismissed from the Department, and may be dismissed from the School of Nursing & Health Studies.

 A nursing student incurring a failure/deficiency in any required course during any academic year must repeat the failed course as soon as possible before they will be permitted to proceed in the program.
 Students may be permitted to continue if the failed course is not a prerequisite or parallel (co-requisite) course.
-Non-nursing courses, except Pathophysiology, Pharmacology, and Microbiology can be taken elsewhere with permission of the BSN program director.
+Non-nursing courses, except Health Assessment, Microbiology, Pathophysiology, and Pharmacology, may be taken elsewhere with permission of the advising dean in consultation with the BSN program director.
 All clinical courses must be repeated at the Georgetown University School of Nursing & Health Studies.

 Admission to the Department does not guarantee progression in the nursing program.
 Additionally, successful completion of the nursing program does not guarantee licensure as a registered nurse.